 b.
-Institutional set-up Data sources/ suppliers Data is used from the Datawarehouse marché du travail et protection sociale of the Crossroads Bank for Social Security.
-It contains a little more than 600 000 representative individuals, with retrospective data that is complete for wage earners and only partial for civil servants and self-employed workers.
-The dataset is enriched with information from the 2011 population census and a dataset containing fiscal information.
+Institutional set-up Data sources/ suppliers The microsimulation model estimating accrued-to-date pension entitlements uses administrative data for 2011 provided by the Datawarehouse Labour Market and Social Protection of the Crossroads Bank for Social Security.
+It includes over 600 000 representative individuals, with retrospective data that is complete for wage earners though only partial for civil servants and self-employed workers.
+The dataset is supplemented with information from the 2011 population census and fiscal information.
 Which institution is running/managing the calculations?
 The institution responsible for Table 29 is the National Accounts Institute of Belgium.
-It has entrusted the National Bank of Belgium and the Federal Planning Bureau, with the completion of the supplementary table.
-Columns G and H are a responsibility of the latter. c.
-Major formulas: Benej fit formula; Indexation of benefits Benefit formula The retirement pension is calculated on the average wage of the last ten years of work (five years for people born before 1962) and is proportional to the career, with the considered service years in the numerator and a tantième of 60 in the denominator.
+It has entrusted the National Bank of Belgium and the Federal Planning Bureau with the compilation of the supplementary table.
+Columns G and H are a responsibility of the Federal Planning Bureau. c.
+Major formulas: Benefit formula; Indexation of benefits Benefit formula The retirement pension is calculated on the average wage of the last ten years of work (five years for people born before 1962) and is proportional to the career, with the considered service years in the numerator and a tantième of 60 in the denominator.
 Some civil servants have a preferential denominator (55 in teaching and 48 years for magistrates and in academic services).
 Civil servants can be granted a minimum pension, which is a fixed amount, provided they have 20 years of service.
 The pension benefit is also subject to a relative maximum of 75% of the reference wage and pensions are capped to an absolute maximum pension, which is a fixed amount.
-Indexation of benefits Civil servants' pensions are automatically adjusted to the health index and to the real wage increases of the active civil servants (the péréquation). d.
-Type and structure of the calculation model rather than on aggregat ion model, meaning that it models on the level of individuals grouped in households e data.
+Indexation of benefits Civil servants' pensions are automatically adjusted to the health consumption price index and to the real wage increases of the active civil servants (the péréquation). d.
+Type and structure of t he calculation model MIDAS is a microsimulation model, meaning that the modelling is done on the level of individuals clustered in households rather than on aggregate data.
 It is also a dynamic population model with dynamic cross-sectional ageing.
-This n a cross-sectional dataset representing a population of all ages at a certain point in 2.
-Assumptions and met hodologies applied a.
-Discount rate A discount rate of 3 % in real terms is used. b.
-Wage growth nodelled at a rate of 1 % on long term c.
-Valuation method: AB О/РВО PBO 3.
-Data used to run the model a.
-Mortality tables MIDAS uses EUROPOP20 15 data in the projections used for table 29. h Entitlana ant statistics. other relevant statistics b.
-Entitlement statistics;
+This means that it is based on a cross-sectional dataset representing a population of all ages at a certain point in time a.
+Discount rate b.
+Wage growth